By Isis Darios | Published in June, 2021

 One tip is to use Instagram’s “tags” search feature to see photos that are using the same hashtag you plan to use and discover other relevant travel hashtags you can borrow.
 You can also use a tool like Hashtagify to help you conduct more in-depth hashtag research so you can always find the most popular and trending travel hashtags for your property.

-8. Take advantage of paid advertising
+8. Try paid advertising

-Another hotel marketing tool you can use is paid social media campaigns.
+Another marketing tool you can use is paid social media campaigns.
 These ads can generate positive results without the huge expense associated with traditional advertising because of the detailed audience targeting that’s available via social media platforms.
 The benefits of paid social advertising include:

 – Built-in retargeting features